Above

 As you complete the loop around the crater ridge, look out for the trail that takes you down the ridge.
 The other option would be to hike back down the three waterfalls and into the valley, but at this point in the hike, that option would be a bit too exhausting.

 The ridge takes you almost back to the starting point of the hike.
 Cross that stream a couple of times and you’re out of the forest.
+Then it was time to take our shaky legs home.

 See also: